agiletkiewicz/agiletkiewicz.github.io/_posts/2020-05-21-cli_project_the_life_changing_magic_of_refactoring.markdown

 <br>

-**Made sure each CLI class method has only one responsibility**
+**Made sure each method in the CLI class has only one responsibility**

 When scraping for the attributes of brands, the text needed some formatting.
-Originally, I wrote that code in my `CLI` class method `#print_brand`.
+Originally, I wrote that code in my `CLI` method `#print_brand`.

 I thought that this was not very readable, and also shouldn't be the responsibility of the `CLI` class.
 So I wrote custom getter methods in the `Brand` class instead.
 <br>